 Learn more at: Bitcoin.org – Protect your privacy

 1. Request a quote for the gold and/or silver products you wish to buy.
-Via either our order page, by email or phone 0800 888 465 (or +64 9 281 3898).
+Via either our online shop, by email or phone 0800 888 465 (or +64 9 281 3898).
 Indicate you wish to pay with Bitcoin either when requesting the quote or when you accept the quote.

 2. You will receive a quote initially in New Zealand Dollars.
-When you accept the quote, an invoice for the total bitcoin due will then be emailed to you.
+When you accept the quote, an invoice for the total bitcoin (or BCH) due will then be emailed to you.

 3. Due to the volatility of the bitcoin price, you will only have a 15 minute period in which to submit payment and complete your transaction.
 If you miss this 15 minute window to make payment, you need to let us know and another invoice will need to be created.